 Like Jeffries before him, Jess Willard, “The Pottawatomie Giant,” was another “white hope” brought forward to reclaim the heavyweight title for the “superior” race.
 As his nickname suggested, Willard was huge; he weighed 245 pounds, stood over 6’6, and had a reach of 83 inches.
 He also possessed a powerful right hand and stamina which few heavyweights could match, a factor that proved significant against Johnson.
 Despite this, virtually no one anticipated a Willard victory.
-The primary appeal of the match was it being a rare opportunity to see in the flesh the famous champion, as Johnson had not defended his title anywhere close to the United States for almost three years.
+The primary appeal of the event was its being a rare opportunity to see in the flesh the famous champion, as Johnson had not defended his title anywhere close to the United States for almost three years.
 The widely held view was that Willard lacked the skill to compete with Johnson and another “Great White Hope” was about to fall.

 Johnson vs Willard, scheduled for 45 rounds, was held in Oriental Park in Havana on a bright, scorching hot day.
 The champion started fast and in the early rounds landed a number of punishing blows.
 At times, Johnson toyed with his opponent, even laughing at Willard’s lack of ring smarts and technique.
 In the seventh, he went for the knockout, pinning the hulking challenger in a corner and punishing him with hard shots for the rest of the round.
 For the most part, Johnson dominated the first twenty rounds, but the tough Willard remained on his feet, and two things soon became clear: the challenger would not quit, and the champion was tiring.